jrmhaig/Bakery/README.md

 centre' device that can be used for managing a network of Raspberry Pis in a classroom environment.
 Future features could include:

+* Install a very small 'seed' image that then completes installation over the network.
+For a large number of installs this may be quicker.
 * Store known configurations for a quick refresh for a particular user
 * DHCP server
 * Network router/gateway